minx-monika/minx-monika/README.md

 - I once tried to use CSS to fix my bedhead.
 It didn't work, but now my hair has some impressive transitions 🌪️.
 - I've debugged more spaghetti code than an Italian chef 🍝.

-👾 **Current Projects:**
-- Creating a wireframe for a mental health app 💭:
-I'm sketching out the blueprint for an app that's like a personal therapist in your pocket (minus the couch and the hefty fees).
-- Building a dashboard using Python 📊:
-Picture this: a dashboard so sleek and insightful, it makes even your most chaotic data look like it’s ready for a magazine cover.

 📫 **How to reach me:**
 - Carrier pigeon preferred, but email works too ✉️.